PDA

 Why the label matters to families anyway

-For many parents, PDA isn't about getting a label on a report.
-It's about finding a framework that makes sense of their child's behaviour and leads to approaches that actually improve daily life.
-Whether or not the diagnostic community ever formally recognises PDA, the practical value of understanding demand avoidance and responding to it appropriately is real.
+Thousands of families say: this is exactly my child, and the strategies designed for this profile are the only ones that work.
+For many parents, PDA is about finding a framework that makes sense of their child's behaviour and leads to approaches that actually improve daily life.
+Whether or not the diagnostic community ever formally recognises PDA, the practical value of understanding demand avoidance is real.

 PDA and autism: what's the relationship?

 The NAS positions demand avoidance as a characteristic often seen in autistic people, with PDA as a proposed profile built around that characteristic.
 Whether PDA is best understood as an autism subtype or a dimension that cuts across diagnoses remains an open question.
+The NAS also notes that persistent and marked demand avoidance has been suggested to connect with other conditions including ADHD, ODD, and complex PTSD.

 What PDA looks like at different ages